Grieving a Parent with Dementia: A Family’s Story of FTD Caregiving

 I started individual therapy for a space to unpack grief and guilt without judgment.
 Local support groups through the Alzheimer’s Association connected me with caregivers who understood without explanation.

 A dementia specialist recommended we hire a geriatric massage therapist.
 She visited Mom weekly, providing a gentle touch and calming presence.
-She also became our advocate, notifying us when Mom needed new clothing, when her skin seemed dry, or when the care team needed to address something.
-This cost $70 per session but provided peace of mind and consistent comfort for Mom.
+She also became our advocate — notifying us when Mom needed new clothing, when her skin seemed dry, or when the care team needed to address something.
+This cost $70 per session but provided Mom with peace of mind and a consistent, compassionate presence.

 Mom doesn’t know who we are now.
 Her face doesn’t light up when we walk in.
 Her words are gone.
 This stage brought a new, deeper layer of grief.